oscardepp/optiflow/README.md

-# Optiflow
+# Optiflow API

-Optiflow is a REST API that is a predictive inventory management system used to automatically train and do inference on financial datasets once uploaded.
-The high-level goals of this project include:
+Inventory shortages and excess stock are critical challenges faced in regions with limited technological infrastructure, leading to increased costs, waste, and missed opportunities.
+We developed a predictive inventory management system leveraging AWS services for scalability, efficiency, and automation to address this, with the overall workflow represented in Figure 1.

 - Interact with FRED API -important for economic data
 - Explore how Sagemaker works